GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

-Using the workflows in github the code is always run through flake8 to test it for quality.
+Workflows in github run the code through flake8 to test it for quality.
 Thus every time we commit code we are told what to correct to achieve higher quality code.
 We did however not use black to autoformat our code, since this sometimes leads to unwanted behaviour.
 The use of these tools may be much more important when working with many people since everyone have different coding style and with extensive codebase small formating issues can add up quickly and result in hardly readable code.
-For larger projects a precommit may also be very helpfull, but is not a big matter in our small project.
+In larger projects precommits are very helpfull, but are not needed in our small project.

 ## Version control